Crypt-iQ/bolts/zzz-dynamic-commit.md

 ### Reestablish Taproot

 On reestablish things are simple.
-The signature MUST sign the exact same commitment transaction, but will use different nonces.
-The kickoff signature MUST also sign the same transaction each time.
-Nonces will be sent if the saved, proposed `channel_type` indicates that taproot was negotiated in the `dyn_propose` step.
+The signature MUST sign the exact same commitment transaction.

 No matter where the nodes were in the signing phase, it starts at the beginning on reconnect.
 This simplifies the flow.
-If a duplicate `commitment_signed`, `kickoff_sig`, or `revoke_and_ack` is received, everything except the nonces can be ignored.
+If a duplicate `commitment_signed` or `revoke_and_ack` is received, it can be ignored.
 This is unlike the regular channel update flow, but since each party knows it is performing dynamic commitment negotiation, duplicate messages can be tolerated.

 The signing phase is complete when a node receives a `channel_reestablish` with a `next_revocation_number` that is greater than their local commitment number at the start of